-- A. If a Member does not contribute toward the cost of dependent coverage, then the Member must pay 75% of the employee rate.
+- A. If a Member does not contribute toward the cost of dependent coverage, then the Member must pay at least 75% of the employee rate.
 If the Member contributes toward the cost for dependent coverage, then the Member must pay at least 50% for any coverage level.
 The Member's payment may vary by subgroup. - B. If rates are subsidized by CIS Benefits trust reserves, there is a 24-month wait before the subsidized rates are available to Members or subgroups entering or re-entering the program. - C. A Member or subgroup that leaves CIS coverage cannot return for at least 18 months.
 If the Member or subgroup returns to medical or dental coverage within three (3) years, they will also pay a 15% rate penalty for 12 months.
-This will be imposed in addition to the provisions of Rule 4(B), if applicable. - Members that leave CIS medical coverage for enrollment in a state or federal exchange Cover Oregon plan option may return to CIS medical coverage without penalty one time within the following three (3) years, as long as they have maintained other continuous coverage with CIS Benefits. - D. Members with less than 100 covered employees will receive the pooled group's rates, except as outlined in Rule EB3B. - E. Members with 100 or more covered employees in the Regence medical or ODS Delta dental plans will have their rates adjusted based on their own experience.
-These Members will also receive claims utilization reports specific to their group. - F. Only experience-rated groups can receive a composite rate. - G. Commissions for agents of record will be added to the CIS medical/dental rates.
+This will be imposed in addition to the provisions of Rule EB4(B), if applicable. - 1.
+Members that leave CIS medical coverage for enrollment in a state or federal exchange plan option may return to CIS medical coverage without penalty one time within the following three (3) years, as long as they have maintained other continuous coverage with CIS Benefits. - D. Members with less than 100 covered employees will receive the pooled group's rates, except as outlined in Rule EB3(B). - E. Members with 100 or more covered employees in the Regence medical or Delta Dental plans will have their rates adjusted based on their own experience.
+These Members will also receive quarterly utilization reports specific to their group. - F. Composite rates may be allowed for Members with 150 or more covered employees in the Regence medical plan, subject to CIS staff approval. - G. Commissions for agents of record will be added to the CIS medical/dental rates and riders.
 Commissions are negotiable between the Member and the agent.
-Commissions must be applied as a percentage of the premium; flat dollar amounts per employee per month are not acceptable.
-Commissions are only applicable to Regence medical, ODS Delta Dental and VSP vision plans.
-CIS must be notified of any applicable commissions at least 30 days before the start of coverage.
+Commissions can only be added to Regence medical, VSP vision, Delta Dental and Willamette Dental plans. - 1.
+Commissions can only be added to the rates at the time of the first billing for the new plan year and must be provided to CIS at least 60 days in advance.